 Before the holidays, time that should be one of happiness and reflection becomes one of expectations.
 And yet, if we reflect just a bit, Christmas and Hanukkah are really a celebration of miracles.
 However, the significance of little miracles in our own lives seems to become lost in gift-giving madness.
 Shopping anxiety has smothered the time when individuals might reestablish their relationship to tradition and belief within their hearts and with family and friends.

 Remembering joy and sadness

-James M. Ellison, M.D., M.P.H., is an associate professor of psychiatry at Harvard Medical School, who explained what happens with holiday stress and sadness.
+James M. Ellison, M.D., M.P.H., is a former associate professor of psychiatry at Harvard Medical School, who explained what happens with holiday stress and sadness.
 “We build magical expectations of the holidays in our minds.
 When experience fails to match our hopes, as it often does, we become stressed and even depressed.”

 “Each holiday season resonates with past holidays,” Dr. Ellison says.
 “If we have a history of happy holidays, the current ones benefit.
 But if loss, sadness, or disappointment were prominent in the past, these feelings color our present experience.”

 Hanukkah celebrates the miracle of light.
 It signifies how a small bit of pure olive oil for the Menorah miraculously kept a sacred Temple lit for eight days and nights after it had been reclaimed from invaders.
 However, according to Professor Dianne Ashton of Temple University, two Rabbis in Cincinnati developed this “new celebration for children at Hanukkah that was held in the synagogue and included giving presents.”

 It was a way of being part of an American tradition similar to Christmas gift-giving.
 In the Christian tradition, gifts were brought by the Three Kings to welcome “the newborn king.”